mynameisrufus/devski/README.md

 # Devski

-Goal is to have something to that sets up `whatever.dev` for you.
+Goal is to have something to that sets up `whatever.dev` for you with https and subdomains.

 __Current status: heavy development__